Donate $2 Towards this Article

 The days ahead don’t have to be without merit.

-If you’ve recently lost your job and find yourself unemployed, it’s okay to feel fear and confusion about what’s going on.
+If you recently lost your job and are now unemployed, it’s okay to feel fear and confusion about what’s going on.

 For many, identities and a sense of value are gleaned from our jobs or professions, and losing a role or title can lead to crisis.
 Allow yourself time to grieve the loss, even if you expect to return.